 3. Allow your team and customers to assist you in building your business

-Developing the business idea could be a one-man show, but building the business requires similar minds to put ideas together.
+Developing a business idea could be a one-man show, but building the business requires similar minds to put ideas together.
 The business model goes far beyond the blueprint that you have set in place.
 Listen to the ideas of your team members, customers, and vendors.
 It will assist you in building a stronger and more organized business.
 Which brings us to…

-4. Hire a good staff from the beginning
+4. Hire good staff from the beginning

 Let’s get real here.
 A great small business with nasty people probably won’t go far.
 Small businesses these days are a dime-a-dozen.
 There’s nothing worse than being treated badly.
 So do yourself a favor, and surround yourself with the best people you can find.
 It will keep you, your customers, and future connections happy; in addition to promoting company longevity.